TonyChengTW/cc-iaas-sdnms/README.md

 # Scope

-* relay API call from CMP to backends (one to one. **DO NOT issue additional subsequent API call i.e. DO NOT control workflow !!!
-NO rollback !!!**)
+* relay API call from CMP to backends (one to one. **DO NOT issue additional subsequent API call i.e. NO workflow control !!!
+NO operation rollback !!!**)
 * record the relationship between CMP object and backend object

 # Arch.